AndreasChristensen89/project-three-python/README.md

 * __Set difficulty__
     * Shows the different difficulty levels the player can choose.
 Choice is passed through a function that generates ship of random lenght (2-4) and random vertical/horizontal, and passes the coordinates into a list.
 When the corrent number of ships is in the list it is passed on, and the actual game starts.
     * Heading reads "Set the difficulty", followed by empty line
-    * Three print statements:
+    * Four print statements:
-        * 1: One ship
+        * 1: One ship - passes 1 to generate ship function
-        * 2: Two ships
+        * 2: Two ships - passes 2 to generate ship function
-        * 3: Three ships
+        * 3: Three ships -passes 3 to generate ship function
+        * 4: Return to menu - returns player to menu
     * Last is an input field with the text "Enter choice: ".
     * Data is validated through function

 ![Set difficulty](/assets/images/readme-pictures/main-game-screen.webp)

 * __Game screen__
-    * Board is printed, which is eight lists printed out with a " " separating them.
+    * Board is printed, which consists of eight lists printed out with a " " separating each item.
         * Top list represents the columns.
-First item is blank as this is simply an unused corner, which makes sure the columns are directly over the "coordinates" below.
+First item is blank as this is simply an unused corner, which makes sure the following numbers 1-7, or columns, are directly over the "coordinates" below.
         * The next seven lists each start with an uppercase letter of the alphabet, which goes one up ("A", "B",..."G") for each list, followed by seven "-" which represents untouched coordinates.
-    * Below are empty lines, then text which tells the player how many attempts there are left.
+    * Below are two empty lines.
+Underneath comes text which tells the player how many attempts there are left.
 The number is a variable and will decrease when incorrect guesses are made.
     * In the bottom is an input field "Guess a row and a number: (e.g. C5)"
-    * Data is validated through different function than the menus:
+    * Data is validated through a different function from the menus:
         * In case of wrong characters/order: "Error: invalid literal for int() with base 10: 's', must be letter and number within range" - new line - "Press any key to continue"
         * In case of letter/number out of range: "Error: out of bounds, must be letter and number within range" - new line - "Press any key to continue"
     * If data validated then board and hit count/attempts are updated: